riedadr/wd2-exam/yii2-2.md

     HelpController
     ```

-- Which Yi2 component is used to collect information about a user request and resolve it into a route?
+- Which Yii2 component is used to collect information about a user request and resolve it into a route?

     ```php
-    UrlManager
+    the request component
     ```

 - You are about to create a new Yi2 module.
 Which public method of the module class contains the code initializing the modules properties?